gotchoices/MyCHIPs/doc/learn-tally.md

 ```

 ### Pathways
-(version 0 protocol)

 The admin tool includes a network visualization tool that shows all users local
 to the site, known foreign peers, and the tallies that interconnect them.
-Each
-database will store both a stock and a foil that connect local users to each
+Each site database will store both a stock and a foil that connect local users to each other.
-other.
-But it will only contain a single stock or foil leading from or to a
+But it will only contain a single stock or foil leading from or to a foreign peer.
-foreign peer.

 The first step in making sense of the network is a recursive view called
 mychips.tallies_v_net.
-This view joins stock and foil together on those
-segments of the network between local users, where we have both halves of the
-tally.
-For links from/to foreign peers, the row contains only the data we have
-and fills in nulls for the other half of the tally.

-The goal is to show the effect on each user's trading variables (see
-above) on the capacity "lading" of each segment of the network to carry lifts.

-Specifically, we boil the trading variables down to four lift parameters:
-  - lift_target
-  - lift_bound
-  - lift_reward
-  - lift_margin

-The target, bound and reward are identical in meaning to the foil trading
-variables by the same name.
-The margin, however is a result of the clutch
-value from the corresponding stock.
-The idea is, it represents the cost
-charged by the stock holder (usually 0) for doing a lift through this segment.

-There are also four corresponding values for drops (lifts in the opposite direction):
-  - drop_target
-  - drop_bound
-  - drop_reward
-  - drop_margin

-The first three are a result of the corresponding stock trading variables.
-The drop margin comes from the foil clutch value (a cost asserted by the foil
-for doing a drop through the segment).

-The next layer is a recursive view called mychips.tallies_v_paths.
-This view
-joins segments together to form chains through the local database.
-Circular
-chains are of interest for the possibility of doing a lift entirely locally,
-within a single database.

-Also of interest are linear chains which have a stock with a foreign peer at
-one end, a foil with a foreign peer at the other end, and all local users in
-between.
-A segment like this can become part of a distributed lift where we
-will cooperate with other systems to send value in a circular, or a linear
-fashion (see Lift document).

-The lading values get aggregated along these chains to become:

--  **lift_min:**	The smallest free liftable amount along this chain (the most we can expect to lift through this chain at no cost).
--  **lift_max:**	The smallest liftable amount along this chain, which may have a cost (the most we can expect to lift).
--  **lift_reward:**	The cost rate asserted by foils for that part of the lift greater than lift_min and less than lift_max.
--  **lift_margin:**	The aggregated cost asserted by stocks for lifting any amount through this chain.
+This view looks at each tally (stock or foil) in terms of whether it
+has current capacity for a lift.

+If the lift will move value from stock to foil, this is a traditional, upstream lift.
+If the combination of balance and trading values call for a possible transfer from foil to stock,
+this is a downstream transfer or <i>drop.</i>.
+This is all abstracted by thinking of the <i>input node</i> and the <i>output node</i>.

+Everything will be then thought of generally as a lift, whether it is specifically a lift or a drop.

+The trading variables get boiled down to four lift parameters:
+  - target
+  - bound
+  - reward
+  - margin

+The target, bound and reward are identical in meaning to the trading variables by the same name.
+The margin, however is a result of the clutch value from the other half of the tally.
+The idea is, it represents the cost charged by the partner (usually 0) for doing a lift through this segment.

+The next view, tallies_v_paths joins individual tallies together, output to input, in linear groups.
+This allows us to see segments within the database that can be acted on together in a lift transaction
+as though they were a single tally.

+The lift also computes a segment <i>lift capacity</i> (sometimes called <i>lading</i>) that explains
+how big a lift can be and what it might cost.

+The view tallies_v_paths will also show certain paths that are circular within the local database.
+These are of interest for the possibility of doing a lift entirely locally without having to deal with other sites at all.

+Lading values get aggregated along segments to become:
+-  **min:**	The smallest free liftable amount along this chain (the most we can expect to lift through this chain at no cost).
+-  **max:**	The smallest liftable amount along this chain, which may have a cost (the most we can expect to lift).
+-  **reward:**	The cost rate asserted by foils for that part of the lift greater than lift_min and less than lift_max.
+-  **margin:**	The aggregated cost asserted by stocks for lifting any amount through this chain.

 During route discovery (see Lift document), these values are queried in order
 to determine lading capacity through pathways that span across multiple sites.

 ### Chit Chains
-(Version 0 protocol)
+(Deprecated version 0 protocol!
+See [newer 1.0+ protocol](learn-protocol.md#chit-consensus).)
 One of the challenges of a distributed system is to keep different copies of
 important data in sync across systems.
 This is where parts of blockchain
 technology will be helpful to us.